 "You guys got the jet.
 We're heading for the O'club."

-Note: the walking stick, with all its burns marks, has been sitting in the closet for twenty years now.
+Note: the walking stick, with all its burns marks, has been sitting in the closet for thirty years now.